 The Ice Dyed Fabric – Version 2:

 For my second attempt, I didn’t have any more ice so I tried snow!
-I want to do an experiment where I just use snow, because it seemed to work very differently even though people use ice dye and snow dye interchangeably sometimes.
+It didn’t work as well as the ice.
 The dye sort of sunk through the snow more quickly and traveled around the fabric less.
 The end result was splotchier and less marbled.

 The Final Ice Dye Fabric:

 At first, I was disappointed because I pictured fabric more like my ice dye pillows, but it’s grown on me.
 It feels vibrant and summery – the bedroom looks quite beachy!
-But I love ice dyeing so much, so I want to experiment some more once the dye colors I actually ordered are shipped.
 I experimented on the silk I used for the runner in my spring home tour and the slightly muted blush pink really deepened the dye colors and introduced a wonderful sheen into the project:

 Hopefully you liked this boho meets beachy DIY ice dye throw blanket – let me know what you think of it in the comments, and what you’d like to see me dye or sew next!